GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 ### Data Engineering Concepts Applied in the Project

 #### Data Lake
 A **Data Lake** is a centralized repository that allows storage of structured, semi-structured, and unstructured data at scale.
 It enables diverse analytics and data exploration.
-In this project, the BRONZE layer is represented by the MinIO service (Object Storage layer)
+In this project, the Data Lake BRONZE layer is represented by the MinIO service (Object Storage layer)

 #### Data Warehouse
 A **Data Warehouse** is a structured repository that consolidates data from various sources to support business analytics and reporting.
 It is optimized for querying and analysis.
 In this project, represented by PostgreSQL